 15. Based on your experience, if observations/application for cancellation is directed against all the goods and services for which the trade mark was applied for/registered, do IPOs check, in all types of bad faith cases (please see the two facets of bad faith included in Question 13), if bad faith concerns/applies to only certain goods and/or services for which the trade mark is sought to be registered/is registered?

-Yes, and if so, the mark will be refused/cancelled only for the goods and/or services to which bad faith applies (i.e. partially).
+Yes, and if so, the mark will be refused/cancelled only for the goods and/or services to ves, and it so, the mark will be refused/cancelled only for the goods and/or services to which bad faith applies (i.e. partially).
 Please specify the IPO/s.
 [A1]